 |The gaseous diffusion process uses molecular diffusion to separate a gas from a two-gas mixture.
 The isotopic separation is accomplished by diffusing uranium [which has been combined with fluorine to form uranium hexafluoride (UF6) gas] through a porous membrane (barrier), and using the different molecular velocities of the two isotopes to achieve separation.

 |The gas centrifuge process uses a large number of rotating cylinders in series and parallel configurations.
 Gas is introduced and rotated at high speed, concentrating the component of higher molecular weight toward the outer wall of the cylinder and the lower molecular weight component toward the center.
 The enriched and the depleted gases are removed by scoops.

-The gas centrifuge uranium enrichment process uses a large number of rotating cylinders in series and parallel formations.
-Centrifuge machines are interconnected to form trains and cascades.
-In this process, UF6 gas is placed in a cylinder and rotated at a high speed.
-This rotation creates a strong centrifugal force so that the heavier gas molecules (containing U238) move toward the outside of the cylinder and the lighter gas molecules (containing U235) collect closer to the center.
-The stream that is slightly enriched in U235 is withdrawn and fed into the next higher stage, while the slightly depleted stream is recycled back into the next lower stage.
+Gas centrifuge enrichment is the current process by which commercial enrichment is being performed in the United States.
+UF6 gas is placed in a gas centrifuge cylinder and rotated at a high speed.
+This rotation creates a strong centrifugal force so that the heavier gas molecules (UF6 containing U238 atoms) move towards the outside of the cylinder.
+The lighter gas molecules (containing U235) collect closer to the center.
+The stream that is slightly enriched in U235 is withdrawn and fed into the next centrifuge; the next higher stage.
+The slightly depleted stream (with a lower concentration of U235) is recycled back into the next lower stage.

 A gas centrifuge facility contains long lines of many rotating cylinders.
 These cylinders are connected in both series and parallel formations.
 Centrifuge machines are interconnected to form trains and cascades.
 At the final withdrawal point, the UF6 is enriched to the desired amount.